open-telemetry/opentelemetry-specification/specification/collector/README.md

 implement a [Component interface](https://pkg.go.dev/go.opentelemetry.io/collector/component#Component) defined by the OpenTelemetry Collector SIG.

+### Compatibility requirements

+A component is defined as compatible with an OpenTelemetry Collector when its dependencies are source- and version-compatible with the Component interfaces of that Collector.

+For example, a Collector derived from version tag v0.100.0 of the [OpenTelemetry Collector](https://github.com/open-telemetry/opentelemetry-collector) _MUST_ support all components that are version-compatible with the Golang Component API defined in the `github.com/open-telemetry/opentelemetry-collector/component` module found in that repository for that version tag.
 ## OpenTelemetry Collector Distribution

 An OpenTelemetry Collector Distribution (Distro) is a compiled instance